— M.A., University of Texas at Austin

 Anima is also a Ford Foundation Fellow.

 Anima received an A.B. from Princeton University in Comparative Literature.
-Prior to attending UT, she worked in education research consulting in Washington, DC.
+Prior to attending UT, Anima worked in education research consulting in Washington, DC.
 While in graduate school Anima has also undertaken research consulting projects for a college access program in Central Texas.